ritikabose/home_expense/README.markdown

 This is the sample application for
 [*Home expense*](http://railstutorial.org/)
-by [Ritika Bose].
+by  Ritika Bose.

-In this application you can manage your monhly home expense Online.
+In this application you can manage your monthly home expense Online.